Geochemistry from the Neogene to the Neolithic

 Iron delivered to the ocean, whether by dust, volcanic ash, or glaciogenic sediments, can fertilize phytoplankton growth, draw down atmospheric carbon dioxide, and influence global climate.
 Understanding when, where, and to what extent iron fertilization has acted as a meaningful driver of past climate change is a central question in paleoceanography, and one we address across multiple ocean basins and timescales.

-In the North Pacific, one prominent hypothesis for Earth's transition from the warm Pliocene into the glacial-interglacial cycles of the Quaternary invokes iron fertilization as a driver of global cooling.
-Specifically, the idea is that as the Asian continent became dustier, more iron-bearing dust was delivered to the subarctic North Pacific, stimulating productivity and drawing down CO2.
-Using a compilation of available dust and productivity records from this region we directly tested this hypothesis across the Pliocene.
-Our results demonstrate that iron fertilization did not drive long-term cooling across this interval.
+In the North Pacific, one hypothesis for Earth's transition from the warm Pliocene into the glacial-interglacial cycles of the Quaternary invokes iron fertilization as a driver of global cooling.
+Specifically, the idea is that as Central and East Asia became dustier, more iron-bearing dust was delivered to the subarctic North Pacific, stimulating productivity and drawing down CO2.
+Using a compilation of available dust and productivity records from this region, we directly tested this hypothesis across the Pliocene.
+Our results demonstrate that iron fertilization did not drive long-term cooling from the Pliocene to the Quaternary (Abell et al., 2026).

-In the Southeast Pacific and Southern Ocean, new work led by collaborators at U. Arizona reveals that Andean volcanism and its associated ash influenced ocean biogeochemistry, marine ecosystem turnover, and ultimately contributed to global cooling during the late Miocene.
+In the Southeast Pacific and Southern Ocean, new work led by collaborators at U. Arizona reveals that Andean volcanism and its associated ash influenced ocean biogeochemistry, marine ecosystem turnover, and ultimately contributed to global cooling during the late Miocene (Carrapa et al., 2026).

 Looking ahead, the GP3 Lab and its collaborators are developing iron speciation datasets from South Atlantic marine sediments and South American sediment sources spanning the last four million years to allow for more accurate constraints on the iron fertilization potential of South American glaciogenic dust and volcanic ash in deeper time.